 4. Runners Knee:

-As the name implies, runners knee is most common to runners.
+As the name implies, runner's knee is the most common runner.
 However, the term is more general than you would think and the condition can develop in anyone who overworks the knee joint.
-The most common initial symptom of runners knee is a dull/achy sensation that develops around the knee.
+The most common initial symptom of a runner's knee is a dull/achy sensation that develops around the knee.
 Typically, the pain is most severe during activities that involve bending and twisting of the leg.
 There are many causes that contribute to its development in runners, but direct trauma, overuse, improper function of the thigh musculature, and misalignments of the knee joint are the most common.
 There is a widely held misconception that chiropractors only deal with treating the spine.
 While this is our primary focus, our CLINIC NAME* doctors are also highly skilled at correcting misalignments in the knee.
-Through this form of treatment, many patients have experienced relief from runners knee.
+Through this form of treatment, many patients have experienced relief from runners' knees.